Definition of Working Capital Example

 - Working Capital = $85,000

-The total current assets are $1,45,000 while total current assets are $60,000.
-Subtracting both of these gives us the working capital of $85,000.
+The total current assets are $1,45,000, while the total current assets are $60,000.
+Subtracting both of these gives us a working capital of $85,000.
 The company has a good amount of cash after it has paid all of its obligations.
 This means that the company is in a good financial position

-In this example, as we can see the working capital is positive.
-This means that the company is able to pay off its short-term liabilities immediately.
+In this example, as we can see, the working capital is positive.
+This means that the company can pay off its short-term liabilities immediately.
 While negative working capital indicates the opposite.

-We have here calculated working capital for a period of one year but it is also possible to calculate working capital for a month or a quarter
+We have here calculated working capital for one year, but it is also possible to calculate working capital for a month or a quarter

 Working Capital Example – #2

 Let us look at an example of Negative working capital.
 It is mainly possible in the retail sector.
-Let us look at one example of a major retail giant of the US, Walmart.
-Let us assume that Walmart buys 200,000 DVD’s and is expected to pay the movie studio in the span of the next 30 days.
-But it is obvious that Walmart will not wait for 30 days to put those DVDs on its shelf.
-It will put these DVD’s on the shelf once they receive the delivery.
+Let us look at one example of a major retail giant in the US, Walmart.
+Let us assume that Walmart buys 200,000 DVDs and is expected to pay the movie studio in the next 30 days.
+But Walmart will not wait 30 days to put those DVDs on its shelf.
+It will put these DVDs on the shelf once they receive the delivery.

 Assume that they sold all the DVDs by the 15th of the month.
-They have sold all the DVD’s and made a considerable amount of profit.
-They have done all before they paid the studio for the inventory
+They have sold all the DVDs and made a considerable amount of profit.
+They did all before they paid the studio for the inventory

-Now imagine that if Walmart is capable of pulling this off for one product it can do it for all of its products.
-In this case, it does not need cash on hand to pay for its accounts payable as new cash is constantly generated at various levels to cover for the dues.
-But an important point to note here is that the timing of the cash flows is a very crucial factor.
+Now imagine that if Walmart can pull this off for one product, it can do it for all its products.
+In this case, it does not need cash to pay for its accounts payable as new cash is constantly generated at various levels to cover the dues.
+But an important point to note here is that the timing of the cash flows is crucial.
 This helps in maximizing its efficiency

-One way to determine if the company is using this strategy is to check inventory with accounts payable.
+One way to determine if the company uses this strategy is to check inventory with accounts payable.
 If the amount of accounts payable is high and working capital is high, this might be it.

 Working Capital Example – #3